erf-model/ERF/Docs/sphinx_doc/theory/PBLschemes.rst

 - `Skamarock et al., A Description of the Advanced Research WRF Model Version 4, 2021 <http://dx.doi.org/10.5065/1dfh-6p97>`_:
   Description of the models implemented in WRF

-- `Olson et al., A Description of the MYNN-EDMF Scheme and the Coupling to Other Components in WRF–ARW
+- `Olson et al., A Description of the MYNN-EDMF Scheme and the Coupling to Other Components in WRF–ARW, 2019
   <https://doi.org/10.25923/n9wm-be49>`_:
   Description of more recent advancements upon the MYNN model